-SQL Operators: If you’re new to SQL, this article will help you understand what operators are and the different types of operators available.
-You’ll also find code examples showing how they can be used.
+SQL Operators: If you’re new to SQL, this article will help you understand what operators are and the different types of operators available in SQL.
+You’ll also find SQL query examples showing how they can be used.

-We use SQL queries to access the database table’s data and view that time.
-Still, to manipulate and retrieve the data in a better way, we are utilizing arithmetic operations, logical operations, comparison operations, compound operations, etc.
+We use SQL queries to access the database table’s data.
+But still, we need to manipulate and retrieve the data as per our requirements.
+Therefore, we need to perform various arithmetic operations, logical operations, comparison operations, compound operations, etc.

 Note: SQL operators filter the table’s data by a specific condition in the SQL statement.